Credit: Belmont Park

 YouTube video

-Speaking of views, you can bliss out to live music on their rooftop patio while you sip and savor a spicy mango margarita or two.
+You can bliss out to live music on their rooftop patio while you sip and savor a spicy mango margarita.
 Their Awesome French Toast needs no further introduction, made from griddled, pillowy slices of challah bread.
-It’s hard not to be happy with these sparkling vistas, but just in case you have a touch of the midweek blues, this La Jolla restaurant hosts happy hour every Friday and Saturday from 4-7 p.m.
+It’s hard not to be happy with these sparkling vistas.
+However, just in case you have a touch of the midweek blues, this La Jolla restaurant hosts happy hour every Friday and Saturday from 4-7 p.m.
 Don’t tempt us with the Baja shrimp ceviche or mini lobster rolls because we simply can’t resist.

 Cannonball